mindkomm/types/README.md

 # Types

-Custom Post Types and Taxonomy helper classes for WordPress themes.
+Custom Post Types and Taxonomy helper classes for WordPress projects.

 - Register Custom Post Types and Taxonomies through an array notation.
 Labels will be set accordingly.
-Currently, only German labels are supported.
+Currently, English and German languages are supported.
-- Change the order of posts in the front- and backend via arguments passed in the registration.
+- Change the query arguments for posts in the front- and backend via a list of arguments, e.g. to set a custom post order.
-- Change the admin columns for posts in the backend via arguments passed in the registration.
+- Change the admin columns for posts in the backend via a list of arguments.
-- Make it possible to set post slugs dynamically.
+- Set post slugs dynamically when posts are saved.

 ## Installation